 Results

-Regeneration levels
+Recruitment levels

-Simulated regeneration levels varied strongly across the 15 models and typically did not match the levels found in the forest reserve data (Figure @ref(fig:over)).
-Regeneration was overestimated in most models for both the 7 and 10 cm diameter thresholds, with the exception of the empirical stand model SIBYLA, the landscape model Landis-II and the global model aDGVM2, which estimated regeneration levels at the lower end of the plausibility interval of the observed data (Figure @ref(fig:over)).
+Simulated levels of recruitment varied strongly across the 15 models and typically did not match the levels found in the forest reserve data (Figure 2).
+Recruitment was overestimated in most models for both the 7 and 10 cm diameter thresholds, with the exception of the empirical stand model SIBYLA, the landscape model Landis-II and the global model aDGVM2, which estimated recruited levels at the lower end of the plausibility interval of the observed data (Figure 2).
 The models with the largest overestimation were the stand model PICUS and the landscape model TreeMig.
-For most models, the variability of simulated regeneration levels across the 200 sites (visible from the interquartile range in the box plots of Figure @ref(fig:over)) was similar to or smaller than observed, with the notable exception of PICUS, where simulated regeneration variability was much larger.
+For most models, the variability of simulated recruitment levels across the 200 sites (visible from the interquartile range in the box plots of Figure 2) was similar to or smaller than observed, with the notable exception of PICUS, where simulated recruitment variability was much larger.

-Both the observations and the simulated data had no regeneration in some samples and at some sites (for details, cf. Table S1).
-The observed data had 4% of the samples with no regeneration.
-Only three models had a larger proportion of no regeneration (4C, Landis-II and aDVM2).
-Two models always simulated regeneration for both the 7 and 10 cm threshold (xComp and TreeMig), i.e., they did not feature any zero values.
-The other ten models had a very low percentage of samples with no regeneration (0.01% - 2.39%), i.e., they had distinctly fewer occurrences of zeros compared to the observations.
+Both the observations and the simulated data had no recruitment in some samples and at some sites (for details, cf. Table S1).
+The observed data had 4% of the samples with no recruitment.
+Only three models had a larger proportion of no recruitment (4C, Landis-II and aDVM2).
+Two models always simulated recruitment for both the 7 and 10 cm threshold (xComp and TreeMig), i.e., they did not feature any zero values.
+The other ten models had a very low percentage of samples with no recruitment (0.01% - 2.39%), i.e., they had distinctly fewer occurrences of zeros than the observations.

-Tree species diversity of regeneration
+Tree species diversity of recruitment

-Most models matched the level of diversity of the observed data quite well (Figure @ref(fig:H710)).
-Five models overestimated regeneration diversity: ForCEEPS, ForClim 1, PICUS, TreeMig and LandClim, the latter particularly for the 7 cm diameter threshold.
+Most models matched the level of diversity of the observed data quite well (Figure 3).
+Five models overestimated recruitment diversity: ForCEEPS, ForClim 1, PICUS, TreeMig and LandClim, the latter particularly for the 7 cm diameter threshold.
 The model 4C is a special case, as it simulated five species only, i.e., its diversity values are not directly comparable to those of the other models, nor to the observations.
-Only one model, Landis-II, consistently underestimated regeneration diversity.
+Only one model, Landis-II, consistently underestimated recruited diversity.

-In most models, there were only small but significant differences in the species diversity of regeneration between 7 and 10 cm across sites (Tables S2).
-Four models (iLand, Landis-II, TreeMig and LPJ-GUESS) maintained the regeneration diversity between the 7 and 10 cm thresholds (i.e., the differences between them were not significant, see Table S2), and the same was evident from the observed data.
+In most models, there were only small but significant differences in the species diversity of recruitment between 7 and 10 cm across sites (Tables S2).
+Four models (iLand, Landis-II, TreeMig and LPJ-GUESS) maintained the recruitment diversity between the 7 and 10 cm thresholds (i.e., the differences between them were not significant, see Table S2), and the same was evident from the observed data.

-For both the observed and the simulated data, and both regeneration thresholds, species diversity in the regeneration compared to stand-level diversity did not feature clear patterns across the models (Figures S1 and S2).
-Most models captured reasonably well or overpredicted species diversity at the stand level (Figure @ref(fig:combinedRichness)A, left and center; cf. Figure S3), but a characteristic feature was that the simulations had a much lower variability of diversity compared to observations.
-Models overpredicting species diversity included ForClim1, ForClim 11, FORMIND and TreeMig (Figure @ref(fig:combinedRichness)A, left).
-Several models underpredicted species diversity, i.e., LPJ-GUESS, ForCEEPS(f) and 4C (Figure @ref(fig:combinedRichness)A, right).
+For both the observed and the simulated data, and both recruitment thresholds, species diversity in the recruitment compared to stand-level diversity did not feature clear patterns across the models (Figures S1 and S2).
+Most models captured reasonably well or overpredicted species diversity at the stand level (Figure 4A, left and center; cf. Figure S3), but a characteristic feature was that the simulations had a much lower variability of diversity compared to observations.
+Models overpredicting stand-level species diversity included ForClim1, ForClim 11, FORMIND and TreeMig (Figure 4A, left).
+Several models underpredicted species diversity, i.e., LPJ-GUESS, ForCEEPS(f) and 4C (Figure 4A, right).

-The majority of the models overpredicted regeneration diversity; as already observed in Figure @ref(fig:H710), only two of them underestimated it (4C and Landis-II) (Figure @ref(fig:combinedRichness)B and Figure S4).
-Both the models with feedback and those without feedback from the adult trees to regeneration (via seed production) overestimated, underestimated or captured reasonably well regeneration species diversity compared to the observations.
-Again, simulated diversity had considerably lower variability than observed diversity in the regeneration.
+The majority of the models overpredicted recruitment diversity; as already observed in Figure 3, only two of them underestimated it (4C and Landis-II) (Figure 4B and Figure S4).
+Both the models with and without feedback from the adult trees to regeneration (via seed production) overestimated, underestimated or captured reasonably well recruitment species diversity compared to the observations.
+Again, simulated diversity had considerably lower variability than observed diversity in the recruitment.